 Best Ethereum Wallets for ETH Mining Rewards

 Curious about the best Ethereum wallets to have your ETH mining rewards sent to?
-Below are 3 of the best Ethereum wallets for doing so.
+The Following 5 wallets are officially recommended by Ethereum.org.

 With proven success in the security and Ethereum storage world, MyEtherWallet is a free, open-source interface to the Ethereum blockchain and network, allowing users to access and interact with the Ethereum blockchain through their node.

-As MyEtherWallet is one of the most popular wallets for users looking to store their ETH and ETH mining rewards, beware of copycat and phishing websites.
+As MyEtherWallet is one of the most popular wallets for users looking to store their ETH and ETH mining rewards, beware of copycat and phishing websites and even fake phone support.
 Make sure to always double check the domain you are accessing and keep an eye out for the word “secure” and green “https” in the address bar.
 Bookmarking MyEtherWallet is an effective way to prevent accidentally accessing the wrong website or wallet.

 Furthermore, MyEtherWallet enables users to store all their ERC20 tokens as well and is compatible with several hardware wallets, making it the preferred wallet for users seeking security and depth.
 And, MyEtherWallet is completely free (but for the transaction fees you’ll be charged when sending Ether).